 Lisa spent her childhood attending Napa Valley schools during the day and tending to the vineyard in the evenings and on weekends.
 It wasn't uncommon to see Lisa and her sister Ariana driving the family four-wheeler along the property's dirt paths with piles of grapes in the back bed.

-After graduating from St. Helena High School, Lisa first attended Marymount College in Palos Verdes and then U.C.
+After graduating from St. Helena High School, Lisa attended Marymount College in Palos Verdes and then U.C.
 Santa Barbara to study marketing and graphic design with plans of becoming a computer animator.
 But a summer trip to Paris in 1999 to study French at Sorbonne University with Ariana planted the seeds for another calling.
-Three years later, the French language came in handy as HB took her daughters to VIN EXPO in Bordeaux, the largest wine Exposition in the World.
+In 2001, the French language came in handy as HB took her daughters to VIN EXPO in Bordeaux, the largest wine Exposition in the World.
 Lisa enjoyed promoting Peju's wines so much that she decided to change career paths and join the family business as a marketing and public relations ambassador.

 Since joining Peju in 2001, Lisa has traveled throughout Europe and Asia, including Japan, Korea and Hong Kong, representing Peju.
 In the United States, Lisa has blanketed the map and led the charge to reach younger customers.
 Peju's consumers of the future.